saenuma/files209/cli/README.md

 # cli

-cli provides a terminal interface to a flaarum server.
+cli provides a terminal interface to a files209 server.